ffund/compe-design-project/lab1/getting-started-sbc.md

 * in case you have to attend a lab session from home because you are not feeling well,
 * for later in the semester - so that you can work on your project outside of scheduled lab sessions.

 You can use your mobile phone or laptop to create a WiFi hotspot, and configure your Pi to connect to this hotspot.
-However,

-* The WiFi hotspot should be on the 2.4GHz WiFi band, not on 5GHz.
-The Pi Zero W only supports the 2.4GHz WiFi band.
-* The WiFi hotspot should use an authentication method that is supported by the Pi.
-In these instructions, we assume standard home network authentication methods; enterprise authentication may be more complicated.

-The following sections will show you how to create a hotspot on an iPhone or Android device, or on a Windows or Mac PC.
+The following sections will show you how.

+## Create a hotspot

 ### Create a hotspot on an iPhone

 To create a hotspot on your iPhone, follow the instructions at [https://support.apple.com/en-us/HT204023](https://support.apple.com/en-us/HT204023).
-However, to make sure your Pi is able to connect to this hotspot:
+However, to make sure your Pi is able to connect to this hotspot, there are some important additional instructions:

 * Some iPhone versions have a "Maximize Compatibility" option in the "Personal Hotspot" configuration menu.
 If your iPhone has this option, you must make sure it is turned *on*.
 * The default SSID of the iPhone hotspot is set according to the name of the iPhone, for example, "Fraida’s iPhone".
 It's easier to work with an SSID that does not have any spaces or special characters, like the apostrophe.
 If you're willing, you can change the iPhones name in the General settings tab (General > About > Name) to a name which does not contain any special characters, save, and enable the hotspot again.